Bethlehem Convention Palace: Solomon's Pools

+Historical fortress

+Qal'at al-Burak ('Burak Castle' or 'Castle of the Pools'), also known as Qal'at Murad ('Murad Castle'), is an Ottoman Turkish fortress, built by Suleiman the Magnificent or "the Law-giver" in 1617 near Solomon's Pools, and is part of the tourist complex open to visitors.
+It features a large museum.

+Convention center

 The convention palace is in the southern part of Bethlehem City, on 32,000sqm of land just opposite Solomon's Pools.
 It was built in response to the initiative of Yasser Arafat in 1999 after Hasib Sabbagh and Said Khoury proposed hosting the 2000 World Economic Forum in Bethlehem.
 The Convention Palace is a joint investment of the Consolidated Contractors Company "CCC" and Palestine Investment Fund "PIF".

-Murad or Burak Castle (Castle of the Pools), also called Qal'at al Burak (citadel of the pools) or Qal'at Murad, is a Turkish Ottoman fortress, built by Suleiman the Magnificent (Kanunî Sultan Süleyman) in 1617 near the Solomon's pools and is part of the tourist complex open to visitors.
-It features a large museum.